Cartan's incomplete classification and an explicit ambient metric of holonomy $\mathrm{G}_2^*$: Ambient metrics

-First, a left-invariant conformal structure $(G, \mbc)$ trivially enjoys a distinguished line of representative metrics, namely those that are themselves left-invariant.
-The problem of finding an explicit expression for the ambient metric simplifies in a critical way when writing the ambient metric in normal form \eqref{equation:normal-form} with respect to such a metric.
+The problem of finding an explicit expression for the ambient metric simplifies in a critical way when writing the ambient metric in normal form \eqref{equation:normal-form} with respect to a left-invariant representative metric $g$.

+\begin{proposition} Let $(G, \mbc)$ be a left-invariant conformal structure on a Lie group of odd dimension $n \geq 3$ and $g \in \mbc$ a left-invariant representative metric, and let $(E_a)$ be any left-invariant frame on $G$.